 From hot dog stands to multi-national tech companies, all businesses nowadays should have an online presence.
 Whether it’s a blog, page, or website, you need to advertise your products to the right audience.
 A good way to extend your outreach is through search engine optimization (SEO).
 It is basically tweaking your content to what your potential customers want by analyzing the keyword search density.
 In short, this means that all your content has to revolve around keywords that are popular with the public.
 Does this mean all we have to do is check which keywords have the highest traffic and use them?
 No, far from it.
 What you need is to master the art of choosing the right keywords that are both suitable for your business and have high traffic potential.
 This art is called keyword analysis.
 So what exactly is keyword analysis?
 And how do you do it?

 What Is Keyword Analysis?

 If you’re reading this, then you probably know SEO (If you don’t you should Get to Know SEO.)
 Search engine optimization is everything when it comes to online marketing.
-It’s basically building your content around a keyword that have a lot of search traffic.
+It’s basically building your content around a keyword that has a lot of search traffic.
 But how do you know which words to choose?
 This is where keyword analysis comes in.
 If we assume that the readers are our market, then that makes keyword analysis market research.
 The SEO game is about predicting what your potential readers would type in the search engines to get to your content.
-So unless you hired a witch part time, you’ll need a lot of keyword research.
+So unless you hired a witch part-time, you’ll need a lot of keyword research.

 Before learning how to analyze keywords, it’s important to know the parameters that make a keyword great:

 - Search volume: This means the amount of times a keyword is searched in a given period.
-This is the best indicator to how popular a keyword is.
+This is the best indicator of how popular a keyword is.
 The higher the volume the more traffic to expect.

 - Cost per click: This is used in Google AdWords campaigns, but it holds meaning in keyword analysis.
 A higher cost means that the conversion to profit from this particular keyword is high.